shayanhalder/battleship-reinforcement-learning/README.md

 ## Model Evaluation Pipeline

-`project.ipynb` contains the evaluation pipeline for each RL model (DQN, PPO, REINFORCE).
+`project.ipynb` contains only the evaluation pipeline for each RL model (DQN, PPO, REINFORCE).
+To train the models from scratch, go to the [Model Training Pipeline](#model-training-pipeline) section.

 Open `project.ipynb` with VS Code (or your preferred Jupyter Notebook editor) and select `venv` as the Python kernel in the top right (should be Python3.10).